twistedatrocity/SWG-Mods/README.md

 ## Installation
 Just download and extract to your base SWG game folder then restart the game.

-<b>Note: This mod resizes the main game menu, to avoid it going offscreen and having to do a /ui hudreset, before you apply this mod, go ingame and move that game menu (the little silver button) toward the center of screen on ALL toons.
-After the mod has been applied you can then place it back wherever you want.</b>
+<b>Note: As of v3, this mod resizes the main game menu.
+To avoid it going offscreen and having to do a /ui hudreset... before you apply this mod, go ingame and move that game menu (the little silver button) toward the center of screen on ALL toons.
+After the mod has been applied you can then place it back wherever you want.
+If you had v3 in the past and are just upgrading there should be no need to do this.</b>

 ## Uninstallation
 Simply delete the files it placed in your SWG/ui folder.